acgetchell/acgetchell.github.io-archive/source/_posts/2013-12-07-iterations.markdown

 Martial Arts++
 --------------

 I've been practicing martial arts of various types for quite awhile now.
+I'm fairly highly ranked in a few.

 But the empirical evidence is in, and it is this: